hotbydefault/saadshafiq.github.io/_pages/about.md

   - /about.html
 ---

 I am a doctoral researcher at Johannes Kepler University with prime focus on Artificial Intelligence and applications of Machine Learning.
 Experienced in Full Stack .Net Development, Blockchain Developement, C#, R and Python.
-Being a hardcore tech-savvy, I am a firm believer of exploring new technologies and employ them to improve the organization's productivity.
+Being a hardcore tech-savvy, I firmly believe in exploring new technologies and employing those to enhance organization's productivity.